Auntie, this stuff is moving so fast we can't keep up with it.

 I've never been a conventional wisdom guy nor a conformist.

-And the uh the the second reason, because they just they actually think they're making a difference here.
+And the second reason is because they actually think they're making a difference here with their show of symbolism.

 It can't hurt anything to turn the lights off other than promote crime.